Exploring Enterprise Business Start-Up Simulation

 The simulation is run as a curricular or extra-curricular activity at both Undergraduate and Master’s level and has been designed to be flexible so that it can be integrated into Enterprise modules for course credits or used for short on-campus or online events.

 Designed to develop key entrepreneurial competencies: Individual, Resource and Teamwork.
-The simulation develops the competencies needed to make an enterprise successful as defined within Entrepreneurial Competence Framework.
+The business start-up simulation develops the competencies needed to make an enterprise successful as defined within the Entrepreneurial Competence Framework.

 Coming up with a valid business concept for a sustainable enterprise.
 In the first phase, participants use three different techniques for generating ideas for a start-up.
 Successful ideas are taken forward into Phase 2 and 4.